How Much Does it Cost to Catch a Cheating Partner?

 • Altered smoke detectors or plugs

-• Items with unusual wiring or unexpected weight
+• Objects with unusual wiring or unexpected weight

-Professional surveillance equipment used by investigators or private actors may be extremely discreet.
-Identifying these often requires disassembly of electronics or visual inspection by someone trained in electronics and bugging techniques.
+Professional surveillance equipment may be extremely discreet.
+Identifying these often requires disassembly of electronics or inspection by someone trained in electronics and counter-surveillance.

 Vehicles and GPS Tracking